Home / Careers / Manchester

 Getting Licensed in NH

-3. Pass the Competency Exam: After training, you must pass both a written (or oral) exam and a skills evaluation.
-The exam fee is typically $105-$125.
+2. Pass the Competency Exam: After training, you must pass the NH Nurse Aide Competency Evaluation, which has two parts: a written (or oral) knowledge test and a clinical skills exam.
+The total cost for the exam is approximately $115.

 Best Neighborhoods for Nursing Assistant (CNA)s